 - 1. Which of the following is eligible for filing a EUTM application? - (a) a French individual who operates a noncommercial website; - (b) a U.S. automobile manufacturer - (c) an appotato distributor in Tripsland (Tripsland is a member of the WTO, but not a member of the European Union.
 Appotato is a rare fruit that looks like a new potato, yet tastes like an apple.
 Appotatoes can only be grown in Mediterraneum, a small island country in the middle of Aegean Sea.) - (d) an Internet service provider in Europa (Europa offers comparable protection to EUTM and recognizes EUTM registration as proof of country of origin, but is not a member of the WTO, the European Union, or the Paris Convention.) - 2.
 Eurasia Trading ("ET") filed a trademark application in the People's Republic of China ("PRC") on January 1.
 To benefit from EUTM protection, ET filed a EUTM application with the Benelux Office on June 29 (and included the original trademark application for priority purposes).
 Two days later, ET's outside counsel alerted ET that Chinese was not one of the official languages used for a EUTM application (surprise!).
 (ET fulfilled all the other filing requirements, including filing of the proper forms and payment of relevant application fees.)
 On July 2, ET filed another EUTM application in German with the EU Intellectual Property Office in Alicante, Spain.
 What is the date of filing for ET's EUTM application?
-Would ET be able to claim priority? - 3.
-Wine Seller® is a registered trademark in the United Kingdom.
-Since 1979, it has operated wine distribution businesses in Liverpool, London, Manchester, and Southampton.
-In 1998, Wine Seller® filed a EUTM application, claiming seniority.
+Will ET be able to claim priority? - 3.
+Wine Seller® is a registered trademark in Italy.
+Since 1979, it has operated wine distribution businesses in Milan, Rome, and Venice.
+Two years ago, Wine Seller® filed a EUTM application, claiming seniority.
 The EUTM application was subsequently approved.
-A year later, Wine Seller® decided not to renew its trademark in the United Kingdom and allowed it to lapse.
+A year later, Wine Seller® decided not to renew its trademark in Italy and allowed it to lapse.
 Meanwhile, it noticed that a cybersquatter had registered the domain name www.wineseller.com.
 Wine Seller® initiated a lawsuit to "evict" the squatter.
 The squatter counterclaimed that Wine Seller mark was generic and/or descriptive in nature and asked the court to invalidate the mark.
 To Wine Seller®'s surprise, the court agreed with the squatter and invalidated the mark.
-Would Wine Seller® still be able to enjoy EUTM protection in Ireland despite losing the lawsuit in the United Kingdom? - 4.
+Will Wine Seller® still be able to enjoy EUTM protection in Ireland despite losing the lawsuit in Italy? - 4.
 D'accord Bar & Grill filed a EUTM application for the D'accord mark.
 The application was opposed by D'accord chain of fast food restaurants in France and was subsequently rejected.
-Would D'accord be able to amend the application by restricting the EUTM to the other 26 EU member states?
-Would D'accord be able to convert the trademark into national applications in France, Italy, and Ukraine?
-Would D'accord be able to file a EUTM application in the first place had D'accord Bar & Grill lost a trademark infringement lawsuit in France prior to its EUTM filing? - 5.
+Will D'accord be able to amend the application by restricting the EUTM to the other 26 EU member states?
+If the fast food chain has mounted a successful challenge to the EUTM after it has been granted, as opposed to filing an opposition at the application stage, will D'accord be able to convert the trademark into national applications in France, Italy, and Ukraine?
+Will D'accord be able to file a EUTM application in the first place had D'accord Bar & Grill lost a trademark infringement lawsuit in France prior to its EUTM filing? - 5.
 You are a leading expert on international trademark law.
 WIPO has recently invited you to a conference on international trademark system in Geneva.
 The representatives of France, Germany, and Spain proposed a EUTM-like framework for harmonizing the international trademark system.
-What would be your response if you were a member of the U.S. delegation?
-Would you recommend your government (or your state client) to support the framework?
-Would your position be different if you represent Malawi, a developing country?
+What will be your response if you were a member of the U.S. delegation?
+Will you recommend your government (or your state client) to support the framework?
+Will your position be different if you represent Malawi, a developing country?